-20. Drab Service Dress.-As laid down for Officers of the Army ride Dress Regulations for the Army.
-Cap and Collar badges, buttons and edges of rank as described in paras.
-5, 9 and 10, t in bronze (Patterns can be seen at Admiralty Pattern Rooms).
+20. Drab Service Dress.-As laid down for Officers of the Army vide Dress Regulations for the Army.
+Cap and Collar badges, buttons and badges of rank as described in paras.
+5, 9 and 10, in bronze (Patterns can be seen at Admiralty Rooms).

-21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown.
-Black fish-skin grip, bound with three bands of silver wire, back chequered to pommel.
-Flat part near guard for the thumb, straight edge, grooved and spear-pointed:-Blade, full $3\frac{1}{2}$ ins. long and 1 in. wide at the shoulder; total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, s. to $5\frac{1}{2}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
-2 oz. without scabbard.
+21. Sword.-Hilt, steel, half-basket, pierced with scroll design and Royal Cypher and Crown chased.
+Black fish-skin grip, bound with three strands of silver wire, back chequered to pommel with flat part near guard for the thumb, straight blade, grooved and spear-pointed:-Blade, full size- $32\frac{1}{4}$ ins. long and 1 in. wide at the shoulder; hilt, total length, $5\frac{1}{2}$ to $5\frac{1}{4}$ ins.; grip, total length, 5 ins. to $5\frac{1}{4}$ ins. to suit the size of the hand; Weight, approximately 2 lbs.
+2 ozs. without scabbard.

-NOTE.-Officers in possession of R.M.A. pattern permitted to wear the sword during service.
+Note.-Officers in possession of R.M.A. pattern are permitted to wear the sword during service.

-Scabbard.-Steel, with a large shoe at the bottom and a trumpet-shaped mouth.
+Scabbard.-Steel, with a large slot at the bottom and a trumpet-shaped mouth.
 Leather scabbard for use with "Sam Browne" belts to be the same as that described in the Army Dress Regulations.

-22. Sword Belt.-Full Dress.-Plain blue web waist belt, with leather furniture and brass deer for slings and brass hook for sword.
+22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass deer for slings and brass hook for sword.
 The slings of gold wire lace, $\frac{1}{2}$ in. wide, of special pattern, lined with crimson morocco leather.
 Morocco leather sword ring attachments, fastening back with a gilt stud.
 The belt to be worn under the sash and over the tunic when the sword is carried.
 (See para.
 35 re Warrant Officers.)

-Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt underneath the tunic as prescribed for officers of those ranks in Dress Regulations for the Army.
+Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt underneath the tunic as prescribed for Officers of those ranks in Dress Regulations for the Army.

-23. Sword Knot.-Full Dress.-Gold strap with gold acorn and sliding gold keeper.
+23. Sword Knot-Full Dress.-Gold strap with gold acorn and sliding gold keeper.

-Sword knots are worn long, i.e., two twists around the guard of the sword by mounted Officers' and short, i.e., wrapped round tight to the guard of the sword by dismounted Officers.
+Sword knots are worn long, i.e., two twists around the guard of the sword by mounted Officers, and short, i.e., wrapped round tight to the guard of the sword by dismounted Officers.
 (See para.
-35 re Warrant Officers.)
+35 re Warrant Officers).

-24. Sword Belt and Knot.-Except full dress.-"Sam Browne" pattern as prescribed by Army Regulations.
+24. Sword Belt and Knot.
+Except full dress.-"Sam Browne" pattern as prescribed by Army Regulations.